 4. Bring prescription copies for emergencies

 Remote diving destinations make medication sourcing extremely difficult or impossible³.
+Many divers combine their liveaboard adventures with - proper medication planning becomes even more critical for extended trips.

 Female Hygiene Products - Limited Local Availability